TedCalrk/Ted_Project_CNN/README.md

 # Reffering the "[Project] MNIST (complete)", if you got the error during loading the save_file, please shutdown the project and then re-process it.
 There's no adequate explanations of this error online.

-# Reffering the "[Project] MNIST (complete)", if you wanna go to the MNIST training directly, please skip 4 layers after the first 3 layers that import libraries and functions needed for cae which is needed for denoising the MNIST images.

 # E-mail. tedyxodud@gmail.com